paqtcom/graphite-design-system-site/src/getting-started/overview.md

 # Getting started

 <p class="intro">Welcome to Graphite!
-Graphite is Way2Web’s open-source white-label design system for digital products and experiences.</p>
+Graphite is Way2Web’s white-label design system for digital products and experiences.</p>

 Get started by following the guide for [designers](/getting-started/designers) or [developers](/getting-started/developers).